sanathendla/implementaion_1/README.md

 # Insertion Sort Implementation

-This repository provides a Python-based demonstration of the Insertion Sort algorithm.
-It allows users to input the size of an array, generates random numbers, sorts the array using Insertion Sort, and benchmarks performance for various input sizes.
-Below, you'll find a detailed breakdown of the algorithm, iterations, and results.
+This is a Python implementation of the Insertion Sort algorithm.
+Users can input an array size, it will then create random numbers, sort that array with Insertion Sort, and measure the performance for a few sizes.

+Here is the algorithm explanation, iteration, and result:

 ---
 ## How It Works
-1. **Overview of Insertion Sort:**
+1. **What is Insertion Sort:**
-   - Insertion Sort works by progressively building a sorted section of the array.
-For each new element, it finds the correct position within the sorted portion by comparing it with elements to its left and shifting larger elements.
+- Insertion Sort works by maintaining a sorted portion of the array.
+For each new element, it locates the proper place for it among the elements to its left using comparisons and shifting larger elements.

 2. **User Input:**
-   - Users specify the array size, after which the program generates random integers (ranging from 0 to 100) for sorting and benchmarking purposes.
+   - Users are asked for the size of the array.
+On input, the program comes up with random integers between 0 and 100, which are used to generate the benchmark.

-3. **Sorting Steps:**
+3. **Iteration Steps:**
-   - **Detailed Explanation of Iterations:**
+   - Iteration Steps are explained in detail
-     - Starting from the second element (index 1), the algorithm compares the current element with elements in the sorted portion.
+     - Starting from the second element at index 1, it compares the current element with elements of the sorted section.
-     - Larger elements in the sorted section are shifted one position to the right.
+     - Elements greater than the current element in the sorted section are moved one position right.
-     - The current element is placed in its correct position.
+     - The current element is placed at its correct position.
-     - This process continues until the entire array is sorted.
+- This process goes on until the whole array gets sorted.

-4. **Performance Measurement:**
+4. **Performance Evaluation:**
-   - The program benchmarks execution time for sorting arrays of various sizes, including examples with 12, 82, and 102 elements.
+   - The code measures the running time for the sorting of different sizes of arrays, such as 12, 82, and 102 elements.
-   - A graph is plotted to show the relationship between array size and execution time.
+   - A graph is drawn to indicate the trend of array size and running time.

 ---

-## Example Execution
+## Running the Code
 ### Input:
 ```
 Enter the size of array: 12